How to Succeed

 Double-check the Conversations tool in Canvas or your Atlas email to ensure you did not miss their response.
 Remember: if you email your professors from Atlas, their responses will appear in Atlas.
 If you send the professor a message in Conversations, his or her response will appear in Canvas.

 Check the Announcements section in Canvas or the syllabus for days and times when your professor may be available.
-If your professor doesn’t have virtual office hours, you can still contact him or her using the Conversations tool or Atlas email.
+If your professor does not have virtual office hours, you can still contact him or her using the Conversations tool or Atlas email.